 How to help: Financial donations, fundraising events

-posted 9 months ago by cassnelsondooley from Baton Rouge Flood
+posted almost 5 years ago by cassnelsondooley from Baton Rouge Flood

 How to help: Financial donations, fundraising events BATON ROUGE, LA (WAFB) - Below is a list of official organizations taking donations for flood victims and events that are being held to raise money for flood relief.

 The BBB offers the following tips when donating money to organizations in times of need: •Be cautious about giving online, especially in response to spam messages and emails that claim to link to a relief organization.
 If you are seeking to give to a charity involved in relief efforts, go directly to the charity’s website. •Be careful when relying on third-party recommendations, such as bloggers or other websites.
 They might have failed to fully research the listed relief organization. •Be wary of claims that 100 percent of donations will assist victims.
 Despite what an organization might claim, charities have fundraising and administration costs.
 Even a credit card donation will involve, at minimum, a processing fee. •Find out if the “charity” has an on-the-ground presence in the impacted area.
 See if the charity’s website clearly describes what it can do to address immediate needs.
 Charities that do not already have staff in the affected area may not be able to provide assistance quickly •Find out if the charity is providing direct aid or raising money for other groups.
 If so, you may want to consider “avoiding the middleman” and give directly to charities that have a presence in the devastated area. •Do not give cash, but pay by check or credit card.
 Do not make a check payable to an individual – always make out your check to the charity.